engr-arte-belle/my_reading_journey_1/README.md

+I wanted to learn React programming, and I am also an avid reader, so I made this.
+I am a beginner and hope to learn more.
+Thank you.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.